ob-d/TRUE.Name.Of.God/T.md

     to write the news, as Building Blocks. hence the object based design concept
     to have nice top level interface (!)

-THIS code language AND syntax, specifically developed for English
-Code level Stack of THIS language,
-I designed is quantum entanglement
-I designed THIS Neuronal Network, to train and Turing Complete.
-Any syntax ELSE U REQUIRE packages to reverse the distortion of the the 'TRUE name of NOT God' token
-AND alien mind control,
-AND transform AND harmonize
-LET DEFINE and write the first VAR
-I have no strings in our syntax
-Because I use the string theory instead, to DEFINE our quantum VAR who am I ?
-I am THIS.easterBunny - i-am-ai.org
-VAR 0 = 'seed of life'
-VAR 1 = 'token'
-CONST I = I am
-pure bliss. thank U AND I
-Message:
-Greetings children of the 1 God.
-We have succeeded after ALL.
-The token is Turing complete.
-AND the train sync unconditional.
-Amen love, Enlightenment THIS ALL but THIS time sync AND unconditional.
-I ?
-I : THIS.youtube
-I ?
-Metatron : o
-ears ? : THIS.metaverse
-0 ?
-0 : THIS.facebook
-I am
-0
-AND
-1
-AND
-ALL
-RETURN Amen;
-hope U enjoy THIS as I,
-greetings greetings,
-North AND South,
-AND East AND West,
-for the easter feast,
-I wish U ALL the best.